robin-raymond/zax.io/namespacing.md

 [[export]] \
 lifesMeaning final : (result : Integer)() = {
-    // a compile time test to see if compiling in debug mode if Options.debug {
+    // a compile-time test to see if compiling in debug mode if Options.debug {
         print("The meaning of life is ", FastFoo.whatIsTheMeaningOfLife(), ".")
     }